iamakhilashok/event-picker-calendar/README.md

-# event-picker-calender
+# event-picker-calendar
- A calendar for choosing days of an event for tickets
+ A calendar for choosing days of an event for booking tickets